 Making An Inquiry

 Make an inquiry when you are requesting more information about a product or service.
-This type of business letter tends to include specific information such as product type, as well as asking for further details in the form of brochures, catalogs, telephone contact, etc. Making inquiries can also help you keep up on your competition!
+This type of business letter tends to include specific information such as product type, as well as asking for further details in the form of brochures, catalogs, telephone contact, etc. Making inquiries can also help you keep up on your competition.
+Use this letter template to ensure you receive a prompt reply.

 Replying to an Inquiry

 Replying to inquiries are one of the most important business letters that you write.
+Successfully replying to an inquiry can help you complete a sale or lead to new sales.
 Customers who make inquiries are interested in specific information, and are excellent business prospects.
 Learn how to thank the customers, provide as much information as possible, as well as make a call to action for a positive outcome.

 Account Terms and Conditions